-There are 150 million people globally on any given night who will have to sleep in the street, in their cars, or abandoned spaces.
-Homelessness is an issue that spans across all parts of the globe.
+There are 150 million people globally on any given night who will have to sleep in the street, in their cars, or in abandoned spaces.
+Homelessness is an issue that spans all parts of the globe.
 There are overwhelming numbers of homeless people in first-world countries, third-world countries, and countries torn apart by conflict.
 Our selection of homelessness quotes helps to raise awareness and provoke actions to address this inequality.

 The Canadian Definition of Homelessness states that homelessness is “the situation of an individual, family, or community without stable, safe, permanent, appropriate housing, or the immediate prospect, means, and ability of acquiring it.”

 Despite how all-encompassing this definition may appear to be, it does not capture every detail about homelessness.
 About 2% of the world’s population may be homeless.
 Another 20% lacks adequate housing.
 Homelessness affects people in different ways.
 These differences are even more important because we would need to consider them to make an effective plan to address this issue.
 One strategy may not be successful in every community.

 Below are some of the best inspiring and provocative homeless quotes that address the issue and proffer possible solutions.

 A multiple record-breaker, Ilhan Omar is the first Somali-American member of Congress, the first woman of color to hold elective office from Minnesota, and one of the first two Muslim-American women to serve in Congress.
 Omar had fled her birth country, Somali, during a civil war and migrated with her family to the United States in the 1990s.
 She represents Minnesota’s 5th Congressional District in the U.S. House of Representatives.